Cleveland Metroparks Zoo: Emeritus directors and staff

-Daniel Moreno

 Dan Moreno joined the CMZ after serving three decades at the helm of the Cleveland Aquarium as both its director and curator under the auspices of the Cleveland Museum of Natural History.
-The Cleveland Aquarium's animal collection was "absorbed" by the CMZ in 1986 after structural elements of the aquarium building forced its closing.

 Until his retirement in 1997, Moreno managed the aquatic animal collections at the Cleveland Zoo under General Curator Don Kuenzer.
 He supervised animal husbandry programs for the Rainforest and Aquatics exhibits.
-Moreno was a charter member of the Association of Zoos and Aquariums (originally the American Association of Zoological Parks and Aquariums) and served on its board of directors from 1971 to 1976.

-In 2012, the Greater Cleveland Aquarium opened to the public as the only free standing aquarium in the state of Ohio.

-Donald Kuenzer

 Don Kuenzer retired after a 40-year career serving in multiple capacities, including senior curator, general curator and acting director.
 In 1961, Kuenzer began his career at the Cleveland Zoo's Petting Farm as an attendant animal care technician.
-After serving as an animal keeper, he was promoted to Assistant General Curator in 1975 by zoo director Dr. Leonard Goss.
+After serving as an animal keeper, he was promoted to Assistant General Curator in 1975 by zoo director Goss.
 Kuenzer was credited with designing The Rainforest, a state-of-the art indoor naturalistic living exhibit dedicated to the display of tropical and subtropical species from multiple continents.
-He served on the Board of Regents for the Association of Zoos and Aquariums.